jacksonwalters/color_number_keyboard/README.md

 Uses: This could be used to make a *keyboard whose keys are appropriately colored and labeled by prime numbers*.
 The output of this instrument would be sound, colorful light, and positive integers.
 It will then become possible to play a sequence of numbers.
 The set of primes available for a given base/key would be the primes in the visible/audible range.

 - Jackson Walters

+Acknowledgements: A big thanks to Evelyn Davis, Angus McAndrew, and Erin Emrath for helpful conversations.